microsoft/aed-rust-learn-content/generic-types-traits/includes/6-exercise-implement-a-generic-type.md

-# Exercise 1 - Implement a Generic Type
+# Exercise - Implement a Generic Type

 In this exercise you'll be requested to transform a `Container` struct that only accepts positive integers of the `u32` type into a generic container that can hold values of any given type.

-Do not edit any content inside the `main` funcion.
+Do not edit any content inside the `main` function.
 This exercise is complete when the code complies.

 ```rust
 struct Container {